Disciplines include and not limited to: History, Art, Architecture, Literature, Geography, Law, Sociology, Politics, and Anthropology.

 The field of Japanese Studies outside Japan has also been criticised: on the one hand, for exoticising Japan as a unique “other”, yet conversely, for forcing Japan into a hegemonic model of universal (Western) modernity.
 While such ideological controversies are ongoing, the study of Japan in the twenty-first century is becoming increasingly and inescapably intertwined with the rise of global environmental problems such as climate change, nuclear catastrophe, deforestation and threats to marine life.
 The challenges of ecocriticism follow hot on the heels of the politics of still-prevailing Orientalism.

 In the rapidly changing academic and atmospheric climates of the twenty-first century, the career paths of current graduates and early career researchers are likely to follow very different trajectories to those of our seniors.
 The workshop seeks to open a dialogue among this emerging generation of Japan scholars in the UK concerning how the production of knowledge of Japan may be linked to new forms of engagement with contemporary ecological concerns.
-The workshop aims thereby to facilitate crucial professionalization and cohort building of postgraduates and early career researchers of Japanese Studies in the UK.
+The workshop aims thereby to facilitate crucial professionalization and cohort building of postgraduates and early career researchers of Japanese Studies.

 >> CONFIRMED DISCUSSANTS <<